June 2, 2020

-In recent years, the ‘as-a-Service’ model has gained in importance.
+In recent years, the ‘as-a-Service’ model has gained significant importance.
 When I was in university, I was taught there is Infrastructure-as-a-Service, Platform-as-a-Service, and Software-as-a-Service (without really knowing what it actually means).
 But now, there is pretty much anything available ‘as-a-service’.
 How come and for what products is that model actually best suitable?

 Most players don't explicitly use the term ‘as-a-service’ but think about Netflix or Spotify.
 Effectively it’s ‘movies as a service’, or ‘music as a service’.
 You don't go to a DVD store anymore to buy a movie or a CD, but you pay a monthly subscription fee to have access to as many movies and songs you want!
 End-consumers love it because they have high freedom of songs and movies at their fingertips but only pay a little fee every month.